Types of commands

 eval command evaluates each event without considering the other events.

 A non-streaming command requires the events from all of the indexers before the command can operate on the entire set of events.
+There are transforming commands are non-streaming commands.
+There are other commands that are not transforming commands but that are also non-streaming.
+These are sometimes referred to as event based non-streaming commands.

 For example, before the